 The City of San Antonio Head Start Program prohibits discrimination based on age, gender, race, ethnicity, culture, religion, disability, sexual orientation, or family composition.
 Head Start services are available to families within the Edgewood and San Antonio Independent School Districts.
-The program encourages all families to apply.
-Families qualify for the Head Start program if their household income is at or below the poverty level.
-Families who receive public assistance (TANF, SNAP, or SSI), those children in foster care, children who are experiencing homelessness, and/or a disability, also qualify regardless of income.
-Each family must meet the federal requirements for eligibility and children must be 3 or 4 years old by September 1st for the Head Start Program and 6 weeks - 35 months for the Early Head Start Program.
-This ensures children and families with the greatest need are prioritized and receive benefits from our services.
+The program encourages all families in these communities to apply.
+Each family must meet the federal requirements for eligibility and children must be 3 or 4 years old by September 1st for the Head Start program and 6 weeks - 35 months for the Early Head Start program.
+This criteria ensures children and families with the greatest need are prioritized and benefit from our services.
+Families may qualify for the Head Start program if their household income is at or below the poverty level.
+Also, families who receive public assistance (TANF, SNAP, or SSI), children in foster care, children who are experiencing homelessness, and/ or a disability, may also qualify regardless of income.